Nathanotal/ScalableMachineLearning/Projekt/README.md

 | XGBOOST   | 9,7680 %  |       Instant       |                             ❌                            |
 | AutoGluon | 9,5450 %  |    ~ 10 seconds     |                             ✔️                            |

+#### Note 1:
-**Note:** _The average execution time_ is the average time it takes for a model to perform a prediction on one (1) datapoint, as observed in the HuggingFace 🤗 UI.
+The _average execution time_ is the average time it takes for a model to perform a prediction on one (1) datapoint, as observed in the HuggingFace 🤗 UI.

+#### Note 2:
-**Note:** An XGBOOST Regressor model is typically able to handle categorical features if it has access to a GPU.
+An XGBOOST Regressor model is typically able to handle categorical features if it has access to a GPU.
 Since a free tier version of Huggingface 🤗 Space is used for this project no GPU is available – only a CPU.
-Thus, the used XGBOOST model used, although able to handle categorical features, is not able to handle these in the UI.
-In practice,
+Thus, the used XGBOOST model was trained on the same data as the AutoGluon model, but without the categorical features.
-On the contrary, the AutoGluon model is able to process categorical features while running on a CPU, and will thus use the feature "StreetName" in its predictions, whereas the XGBOOST model will exclude this.
+On the contrary, the AutoGluon model is able to process categorical features while running on a CPU, and will thus use the features "streetName" and "agency" in its predictions, whereas the XGBOOST model will exclude these.

 #### XGBoost 🌲
 XGBOOST is a library of gradient boosting algorithms.
 The XGBoostRegressor was used with the following settings because they enable the usage of categorical features: `(tree_method="gpu_hist", enable_categorical=True)` ([reference](https://xgboost.readthedocs.io/en/stable/tutorials/categorical.html)).
 GridSearch was used to optimize the hyperparameters of the model.
-The best model was trained on the training dataset and saved to Hopsworks Model Registry.
+The best models were saved to Hopsworks Model Registry (one trained with and one without categorical features, see [Note 2](#Note-2) for more information regarding this).

-**Note**: We made two versions of the XGBoost model, one which uses categorical features and one which did not.
-This is because our UI could not run the categorical feature version as it requires a GPU.
+**Note**: The UI could not run the categorical feature version as it requires a GPU.
+Thus, we use the non categorical model in the UI.